tobiasgerstenberg/homepage/content/home/people.md

 	image = "yingchen_xu.jpg"
 	email = "yingchenxu20@gmail.com"
 	github = "yukichul"
-	description = "I am interested in understanding human learning and am excited about building machines that can think like human beings.
+	description = "I am interested in understanding human learning and I am excited about building machines that can think like human beings.
 I did my undergraduate studies in CS and math, and have worked on some research and applications in ML.
 I love backpacking!"

 [[member]]
 	id = "Elisa Kreiss"